lltwox/project-logger/README.md

 ```
 30 May 2014 13:05:11 - [cluster] - 31749 - INFO:  Worker tracking:01 disconnected
 ```
 Where first part is date, then goes name, specified in options, then pid, severity and message itself.
+Should be enough, no?

 ##Contributing
 Found a bug, have a feature proposal or want to add a pull request?
 All are welcome.
 Just go to issues and write it down.